 If you have a documented disability or psychological/medical condition that may affect your performance in this class, please register with Equal Access Services as soon as possible so I can provide your accommodations in a timely manner.
 EAS can provide a quiet place to take exams, additional time, and additional services if there is a documented need.
-For more information, please see their website at http://www.unm.edu/~vcadvise/equalaccess.htm.
+For more information, please see their website at https://valencia.unm.edu/students/advisement -and-counseling/equal-access-services.html, or scan the QR code at right: